4 Types of Customer Data Platforms: Which Is Right for You?

 Generally, these engines and toolkits are more tech-heavy solutions that IT teams use to build tailored applications on top of an existing CDP.
 If you’re not a tech whiz, these solutions aren’t known for being user-friendly or as common as other types of CDPs we’ll cover next.
 They also tend to have a heftier price tag.
 Most organizations don’t need this level of customer data handling for their use cases, though, but some use these solutions to go above and beyond the reach of most CDPs, making it worth their while.

 These CDPs key in on data operations.
 That means the solution boasts powerful data manipulation and governance capabilities that’d make any geek giddy, but all of that is housed in a non-technical, user-friendly interface.
 Both IT and marketing teams can get their hands dirty in these CDPs and work without a hitch.

-This CDP type is also great for activating and delivering segmented campaigns to multiple channels, but it does lack comprehensive views of analytics, dulling your decision making.
+This CDP type is also great for activating and delivering segmented campaigns to multiple channels, but it lacks comprehensive views of analytics, dulling your decision-making.
 What’s most helpful is that marketing data-integration CDPs mainly focus on the original purpose of CDPs: organizing first-party data to generate single customer views.

 CDP smart hubs